Enhancements of Discretization Approaches for Non-Convex Mixed-Integer Quadratically Constraint Quadratic Programming: Part I: Abstract

 \section{Abstract}

 We study mixed-integer programming (MIP) relaxation techniques for the solution of \non convex mixed-integer quadratically constrained quadratic programs (MIQCQPs).
-We present two MIP relaxation methods for \non convex continuous variable products that enhance existing approaches.
-One is based on a separable reformulation, while the other extends the well-known MIP relaxation \emph{normalized multiparametric disaggregation technique} (\NMDT).
-In addition, we introduce a logarithmic MIP relaxation for univariate quadratic terms, called \emph{sawtooth relaxation}, based on \cite{Beach2020-compact}.
-We combine the latter with the separable reformulation to derive MIP relaxations of MIQCQPs.
-We provide a comprehensive theoretical analysis of these techniques, and perform a broad computational study to demonstrate the effectiveness of the enhanced MIP relaxations in terms producing tight dual bounds for MIQCQPs.
+We present MIP relaxation methods for \non convex continuous variable products.
+In this paper, we consider MIP relaxations based on separable reformulation.
+The main focus is the introduction of the enhanced separable MIP relaxation for \non convex quadratic products of the form $z=xy$, called \emph{hybrid separable} (\HybS).
+Additionally, we introduce a logarithmic MIP relaxation for univariate quadratic terms, called \emph{sawtooth relaxation}, based on \cite{Beach2020-compact}.
+We combine the latter with \HybS and existing separable reformulations to derive MIP relaxations of MIQCQPs.
+We provide a comprehensive theoretical analysis of these techniques, underlining the theoretical advantages of \HybS compared to its predecessors.
+We perform a broad computational study to demonstrate the effectiveness of the enhanced MIP relaxation in terms of producing tight dual bounds for MIQCQPs.
+In Part II, we study MIP relaxations that extend the MIP relaxation \emph{normalized multiparametric disaggregation technique} (\NMDT)~\cite{castro2015-nmdt} and present a computational study which also includes the MIP relaxations from this work and compares them with a state-of-the-art of MIQCQP solvers.

 \keywords{Quadratic Programming \and MIP Relaxations \and Discretization \and Binarization \and Piecewise Linear Approximation.}